tweag/rules_nixpkgs/guide.md

 ## Integrating rules_nixpkgs into the build

-Now that all the prerequisites are sorted, we can edit the `WORKSPACE` file to instruct Bazel to load the `rules_nixpkgs` ruleset:
+Now that all the prerequisites are sorted, we can edit the `WORKSPACE` file to instruct Bazel to load the `rules_nixpkgs` ruleset and its dependencies:

 ```bazel
 # load the http_archive rule itself